 They constitute an attempt to create an ontology useful for describing general concepts which offers the possibility of modelling any Domain.
-The upper or foundational ontologies metaphor suggests a hierarchy of entities and their associated rules (both in the form of theorems and regulations) attempting to describe those general entities that do not belong to a specific problem Domain, rather they are applicable in the description of any Domain.
-There is debate about whether the concept of using a single, shared upper ontology is even feasible or practical, we will not address this problem as it is out of the scope of this Thesis.
-The most famous foundational ontologies are Wordnet [Fel98] and DOLCE [MB+03].
+The upper or foundational ontologies metaphor suggests a hierarchy of entities and their associated rules (both in the form of theorems and regulations) attempting to describe those general entities that do not belong to a specific problem Domain (rather they are applicable in the description of any Domain).
+Currently there is debate very interesting debate about whether the concept of using a single, shared upper ontology is even feasible or practical, but we will not address this problem as it is out of the scope of this Thesis.
+Between the most famous foundational ontologies we can mention Wordnet [Fel98] and DOLCE [MB+03].